persian-tools/py-persian-tools/README.md

 ```

 ### separator
-Adding or removing separator will handle; default separator is ',' but can change with second input.
+Adding or removing thousands separators will handle; default separator is ',' but can change with second input.

 ```python
 from persian_tools import separator